 That nagging knee pain during your morning walk.
 The shoulder ache when you reach for something high.
 The stiffness that greets you each morning.

-What Happens If You Don't Act
+What Happens When You Stop Moving

 Before you know it, you're living a smaller life.
 Missing grandchildren's sports days.
 Struggling with simple tasks like carrying shopping bags.